pravinpatil3009/mediawiki_extensions/README.md

 **Poll** is an extension that can be used to record user feedback on the wikipage.
 Users can see their own feedback given dynamically on the same page.

+To use this extension you need to login.
+Username : demo
+Password : demo123

 >Usage &lt;poll&gt;